-What is known from this data is that individuals with depressive symptoms are fairly good at being able to understand which strategies are likely to be helpful for them, and which strategies are likely to be harmful.
+What is known from this data is that individuals with depressive symptoms are good at being able to understand which strategies are likely to be helpful for them, and which actions are likely to be harmful.
 Therefore, reading more self-help books might not teach them anything they don’t already know.
-When it comes to their behaviour however, individuals with depressive symptoms tend to isolate themselves way more than experts recommend, and more than they know is helpful, drink more than is helpful, and struggle to exercise, achieve things, talk to others, ask for help, and relax as much as they would like to.
+When it comes to their behaviour, however, individuals with depressive symptoms tend to isolate themselves way more than experts recommend, and more than they know is helpful.
+Individuals with depression also drink more than is valuable and struggle to exercise, achieve things, talk to others, ask for help, and relax as much as they would like to.
 This is why extra support from qualified professionals is needed, especially when Depression becomes more severe and more debilitating.

 Why Psychological Therapy is Often Better Than Self-Help Strategies for Depression?

-Feedback is essential for better overall outcomes in the treatment of Depression (Miller, et al., 2008).
-It promotes more effective behavioural change, through ensuring that the specific strategies and techniques are implemented appropriately and effectively.
-Control theory suggests that feedback is most likely to result in behavioural change when a behavioural target is provided as a comparison, and an action plan is suggested to help the individual reach this behavioural target in the future (Gardner, Whittington, McAteer, Eccles, & Michie, 2010).
-Without a behavioural target or an action plan, as would usually be the case with individuals trying to implement self-help strategies for Depression, they are unlikely to achieve sustainable behavioural changes.
+Feedback is essential for better overall outcomes in the treatment of Depression (Miller et al., 2008).
+It promotes more effective behavioural change, through ensuring that the specific strategies and techniques are implemented appropriately and efficiently.
+Control theory suggests that feedback is most likely to result in behavioural change when a behavioural target is provided as a comparison, and an action plan is proposed to help the individual reach this behavioural target in the future (Gardner, Whittington, McAteer, Eccles, & Michie, 2010).
+Without a behavioural goal or an action plan, as would usually be the case with individuals trying to implement self-help strategies for Depression, they are unlikely to achieve sustainable behavioural changes.

-Without professional feedback, individuals trying to implement self-help strategies may also give too much attention to unimportant factors whilst giving little attention to the most important perpetuating factors for their Depression (Bergsma, 2008).
+Without professional feedback, individuals trying to implement self-help strategies may also give too much attention to unimportant factors while giving little attention to the most critical perpetuating factors for their Depression (Bergsma, 2008).
 These errors occur due to several common cognitive biases, which Kahneman (2003) has highlighted in his research:

-- Humans are poor at thinking statistically, and struggle to distinguish between high quality information and low quality information.
+- Humans are imperfect in thinking statistically, and struggle to distinguish between high-quality information and low-quality information.

-- Cognitive ease can be mistaken for accuracy, because the human brain tries to conserve energy and draw causal links where possible.
-This means that change is usually attributed to the easiest, most salient cause, even when this is not correct.
+- Cognitive ease can be mistaken for accuracy because the human brain tries to conserve energy and draw causal links where possible.
+This means that change is usually attributed to the most straightforward, salient cause, even when this is not correct.

 Although self-help interventions may not always assist with Depression as much as we would like them to, you do not have to suffer alone.
 If you know anyone who is suffering from Depression, please share this article with them.
 If you are currently suffering from Depression, please seek help today.